Get the right information straight to your inbox

 The question now is: What variables affect these limits?

 Let me go a little bit more into each of the elements that influence the unfollow limit of Instagram:

 It’s no secret that Instagram, like other social media websites, gives priority to those who are most active on the platform.

-The more you upload content, interact with other accounts, and use the platform, the more trust Instagram will place in you and the higher your unfollowing limit will be.
+The more you upload content, interact with other accounts, search other accounts and use the platform, the more trust Instagram will place in you and the higher your unfollowing limit will be.

 The explanation for this is rather straightforward: the more active you are on your account, the more people will like, engage with and follow your account, and the more trustworthy your account will appear on Instagram.

 Here, the simple idea is: the more followers you have, the better.